 - In primary impetigo, the infection affects healthy skin.

 - In secondary impetigo, the infection affects skin that is already 'broken' by another skin condition.
 For example, skin with eczema, psoriasis or a cut sometimes develops a secondary impetigo.

 It can also be classed as bullous type, non-bullous type or ecthyma.

-The face is the most common area affected but impetigo can occur on any part of the skin.
+The face is the one of the commonest parts of the body affected but impetigo can occur on any area of the skin.
 Patches of impetigo vary in size but are usually quite small - a centimetre or so to begin with.
+Impetigo can spread.
 Smaller 'satellite' patches may develop around an existing patch and spread outwards.

 This type of impetigo tends to look like larger blisters.
 The skin on the top of these blisters is very thin and peels off, leaving large red raw areas underneath.
 It may occur on your face, arms, legs, or bottom.
 It is more likely in areas which already have another skin condition, such as eczema.